modern-standard/modern-standard/README.md

 ## Methodology Differences from Standard

 * We will freely update rules based on current best practices.
-Becuase of this we recommend that you lock down the current version of standard-babel-lint.
+Becuase of this we recommend that you lock down the current version of modern-standard.
 * We are currently only targeting the latest javascript syntax, generally this code is transpiled by [babel].
 * We want to move faster and be more receptive to community issues and contributions.
 * Everything is under one organization, and all linting code is in a single repo.
 This makes it much easier for contributors.